joetanx/load-balancing-cyberark/README.md

 ## Prepare the Notification and Tracking Scripts

+☝️ **Note**: keepalived scripts should be placed in `/usr/libexec/keepalived/` where the correct SELinux file context `keepalived_unconfined_script_t` is assigned
+- Trying to get keepalive to run scripts from elsewhere may result in `permission denied` errors
+- Google for `keepalive setenforce 0` and you find that many guides disable SELinux - this script-doesn't-run behaviour is one of the reasons for disabling SELinux

 ### Tracking Script
 - Prepare the HA check script **on both nodes**
 ```console